return to homepage

-Grape hyacinths are in the same family as hyacinths (Liliaceae), however, they belong to the Muscari genus.
+Grape hyacinths are in the same family as hyacinths (Liliaceae), however, they belong to the Muscari genus, and includes about 50 or so species.
+Muscari armeniacum is the most common, and is native to the Mediterranean and Southwest Asia.

 Each hyacinth bulb produces a thick, upright flower stem, which carries a cluster of rounded flowers that resembles a bunch of grapes.

-Grape hyacinth flowers are lightly fragrant and available in beautiful shades of lavender-blue to purple, and there are white varieties, too.
+Grape hyacinth flowers are lightly fragrant and available in beautiful shades of lavender-blue to purple, plus pink, and white varieties, too.

 Surrounding the flower stems are narrow, arching leaves.